FransiskusAgapa/TheKennedyFamilyTree/README.md

 # Concept Learned
 - Facts to define 'truth'.
-Example, `father("Joseph P. Kennedy Sr.","The Father").`
+Example, `father("Joseph P. Kennedy Sr.","The Father")`.
+- Querying Facts.
+Example, `title(Name, Title)`.
+- Variables.
+Example, `Name`, `Title`.
+- Rules that define relationships and logic.
+Example `show_wife` is a rule, `wife` is the fact to display.
+- Output with `write/1`.
+Example, `write(Name)`, `write(" is ")`, `write(Title)`.
+- Procedural execution.

 # Skills Learned
-- Defining facts and rules.
-- Querying logical relationships.
+- Write simple knowledge
+- Using Prolog' unification to retrieve data
+- Understanding how Prolog assings values to variables during execution
+- Write rules based on existing facts for meaningful results.
+- Structure program with a mix of facts, rules, and procedural steps.